 Hair for days!

 - This is a shedding breed of epic portions.
-Make sure you own a vacuum if you get one.
-The Bissell Pet Hair Eraser works wonders in our home!
+Make sure you own a vacuum if you get one and check out these professional deshedding tips to give yourself a head start.
+The Bissel Pet Hair Eraser works wonders in our home!

 - As for their undercoat, this sheds maybe twice a year.
 It’s known as ‘blowing their coat.’